microsoft/fluentui/packages/react-textarea/Spec.md

 `TextArea` will have a single root slot that will be `<textarea/>`.

-The design spec mentions a caracter count, error message, and label which will be left out for now.
+The design spec mentions a character count, error message, and label which will be left out for now.

 ## Structure